 Akiko played a significant role in detailing and documenting the Singapore Management University’s Headquarters, a mixed-use project of educational, office and recreational facilities.
 Since joining Blight Rayner in 2018, Akiko has been strongly involved in the high rise office project 360 Queen Street in Brisbane.
-Her most recent detail documentation work has been on the new Brigidine College Science and Technology Centre in Indooroopilly, and the new Rowing Facilities for St Margaret’s Anglican Girls School at Albion.
+Her most recent detail documentation work has been on the new Marian Centre at Brisbane’s Brigidine College in Indooroopilly, the New Performing Arts Venue at South Bank, the 6 Hassall Street Engineering Innovation Hub at Parramatta, and the St Margaret’s Anglican Girls’ School Sports Precinct in Clayfield.

 My role is essentially attention to detail.
 I am fastidious about how components and materials come together, in part to facilitate buildability and durability, and in part to enrich experience of the element that derives from well-considered detail design.